top of page

 THE CHANGE IS HAPPENING

-egg-producing region in the world.
+Asia is the largest egg-producing region in the world.

 Vector Smart Object.png

-Asia's cage-free egg production has gained momentum in recent years.
-Many companies and producers adopted cage-free policies in response to increasing consumer demand for better welfare for laying hens.
+Many companies and producers have adopted cage-free policies in response to increasing consumer demand for better welfare for laying hens.

-These commitments came from various industries including hospitality, retail, restaurants, and packaged goods.
+These commitments came from various industries, including hospitality, retail, restaurants, and packaged goods.

 young-brown-hen-isolated-white-background.jpg

-IN 2022 SINERGIA ANIMAL AND OTHER NGOs HELPED ACHIEVE:
+IN 2025 SINERGIA ANIMAL AND OTHER NGOs HELPED ACHIEVE:

 Commitments